openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/anomaly/index.rst

 Dataset Format
 **************
-At the moment, OTX anomaly tasks support the MVTec AD dataset format, which is one of the most popular formats for detecting anomalies.
+At the moment, the anomaly tasks support the MVTec AD dataset format, which is one of the most popular formats for detecting anomalies.

 .. code-block::